WellSouth GPCME Professional Development Grant

 -

-You must be employed directly by the practice.
+Note, you must be employed directly by the practice.
 If you are contracted by an agency to the practice, you will not be eligible.

 What if I am not in Otago and Southland when I submit my application, but I will be when I attend the proposed professional development?

 You are not eligible to apply unless you are living/working in Otago or Southland at the time of your application.
+Eligibility requires the applicant to be normally resident in Otago or Southland at the time of application and working in a WellSouth-funded practice for at least 6 months prior.

 Are there terms and conditions?